barbudor/Tasmota/lib/lib_display/TM1638plus/README.md

 | QYF-TM1638 | default operation | false |
 | QYF-TM1638 -Ver 1.0 | Swapped display Fix |  true  |

-*Note B* :  High frequency micro-controllers.
+*Note 2* :  High frequency micro-controllers.

 This library uses a software SPI-like protocol and may not work fully on micro-controllers running at a very high frequency, without some adjustments to timing.
-Its a SPI-like interface with a single bidirectional data wire DIO.
+It is a SPI-like interface with a single bidirectional data wire DIO.
 The TM1638 is basically a slow SPI device (< 500kHz) in DIO mode.
 The clock uses the equivalent of SPI mode 3 (normally high, clocks data on the rising edge).
 The problem is that the native Arduino shiftIn()/shiftOut() wire functions are simply too fast for this device (technically the clock signalling for the TM1638 is inverted but as it triggers on a rising edge still it is tolerant of that).
 To make this work with fast devices, the shift clocking is slowed with a small delay (on the order of a microsecond).

+HighFreqshiftin  function:

 As of version 1.6 a new parameter *(_HIGH_FREQ)* has been introduced to constructor it is false by default.
 Set to true for high frequency MCU ~> 100Mhz.
-This will fix the issue of HF MCU not reading buttons correctly(ESP-Xs).
+This should fix the issue of HF MCU not reading buttons correctly(ESP-Xs).
 The High_Freq parameter causes a custom shift-in function to be used.
+The delay in this function is fixed at 1 uS, it can be changed manually by adjusted  the defines in common header file.

-The  Teensy results have been sent to me, I don't have these MCU's them at time of writing.
+The  Teensy results have been sent in by email, I don't have these MCU's them at time of writing.

 | IC |  frequency | Status |
 | ------ | ------ | ------ |